cerebris/jsonapi-resources/README.md

 ##### `jsonapi_resources`

-Like `resources` in ActionDispatch provides a resourceful route provides a mapping between HTTP verbs and URLs and controller actions.
+Like `resources` in ActionDispatch `jsonapi_resources` provides resourceful routes mapping between HTTP verbs and URLs and controller actions.
 This will also setup mappings for relationship URLs for a resource's associations.
 For example

 ```
 require 'jsonapi/routing_ext'